iwpnd/iwpnd.github.io/_posts/2020-01-21-deploy-fastapi-to-aws-lambda.markdown

 ### Mangum as the handler for event and context
 A fastapi application does not have a handler, so that's what [Mangum](https://github.com/erm/mangum) is for.
 It wraps the `app`, therefor will receive `event` and `context` in a AWS Lambda execution environment and will pass those on to the `app` itself.
-For this to work we have to setup AWS API Gateway proxy integration to pass the raw request to the AWS Lambda, and let the `app` decide on how to process the information and what to return.
+For this to work we have to setup AWS API Gateway proxy integration to pass the raw request to the AWS Lambda, and let the `app` decide on how to process the information and what to return, including 404s etcpp.
 This is what allows this setup in the first place.

 ## Deploy with AWS SAM
 To deploy the AWS Lambda function we have now built, we will use the AWS Serverless Application Model ([AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), an open source framework to build serverless applications.
 As an extension to [AWS Cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) it integrates nicely with all the other AWS services we need and lets us build our infrastructure from code - the `template.yml` in the [repository]([repository](https://github.com/iwpnd/fastapi-aws-lambda-example)).